Track down free San Diego County public records today using this streamlined resource.

 Payments for records can be made in cash (in person only), certified checks or money orders made out to the “San Diego County Sheriff.”
 Arrest records will be disbursed in 10 business days or fewer.

-The San Diego Sheriff’s Office also offers jail records such as a daily population report displaying the number of inmates in each of the facility locations and a Most Wanted List that allows searchers to find someone’s mugshot and view fugitives’ charges.
+The San Diego Sheriff’s Office also offers jail records such as a Daily Population Report displaying the number of inmates in each of the facility locations and a Most Wanted List that allows searchers to find someone’s mugshot and view fugitives’ charges.

-Access Jail Records & Arrest Reports Through Municipal Police Departments Within San Diego County California
+Access Jail Records & Arrest Reports Through Municipal Police Departments Within San Diego County

 Recent arrest reports are primarily available through the sheriff’s office and resources, but city police departments can also provide these reports if they are the arresting agency.